CatalanCabbage/notes/system-design/5-load-balancing-&-dns.md

 > In-service instances: Instances (like servers) that are up and running in the cluster
 > Out-of-service instances: Instances that are down

+## Load Balancing methods
+- DNS Load Balancing
+- Hardware-based Load Balancing
+  - Network switches and routers - Cisco Catalyst, Barracuda load balancer
+- Software-based Load Balancing
+  - Work on scheduling algorithms - HAProxy, NGINX

+## Algorithms used in Load Balancing
+- Round Robin/Weighted Round Robin: Routed sequentially to servers.
+- Least connections: Routed to servers with the least open connections.
+- Random
+- Hash: Routes to a specific server based on source IP Hash.
+  - A client will always connect to the same server.
+  - Can provided efficient ways to implement caching.

+---

 # DNS
 Every machine that's online has a unique IP address (2001:db8:0:1194:0:567:8:1).
 DNS maps IP addresses to Domain names (www.example.com).